sahiltshah/cp_starter/README.md

 # Shell Script Use for quick C++ program writing

 For every new C++ program to be created, the standard procedure has always has been to make a ```program_name.cpp``` file.
 Then open it and add relevant header files, ```using namespace std;``` and then and ```int main()``` function with a ```return 0;``` instruction at the last.
 Then the file needs to be saved.
-Then if you are slightly experienced at competitive programming you would have learnt that it makes more sense to simply store the test-cases in a text file instead of enterring it manually in command line everytime, so you would even be creating an ```program_name_input.txt``` file to store your test-cases.
+Then if you are slightly experienced, you would have learnt that it makes more sense to simply store the test-cases in a text file instead of enterring it manually in command line everytime, so you would even be creating an ```program_name_input.txt``` file to store your test-cases.
 And maybe even an output file to store your output for future reference.

 Upon saving, the cpp file has to be compiled using ```g++ program_name.cpp``` and then run with the input test casese using ```./a.out <program_input.txt> program_output.txt``` if you've not given a unique name to the compiled file.